adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/technical-overview/README.md

 # Technical Overview

-This directory contains detailed technical documentation for the Blockchain Voting System.
+This directory contains detailed technical documentation for the Embedded Blockchain Surveillance System.

 ## Contents